ptomato/talks/jsnation2024/README.md

 <!--
 Next we have a family of types called the "Plain" types.
 These represent a date on your wall calendar and a time on your wall clock, which we call "wall" time for short.
 They represent your local date and time independent of time zone, and so there are no daylight saving adjustments.
 But unlike Instant, they are not exact moments in time.
+A wall time like "November 18th 2024 at two-thirty" occurs at several different exact times around the world.
 -->

 ---